Greater-than sign: HTML

 In HTML (and SGML and XML), the greater-than sign is used at the end of tags.
 The greater-than sign may be included with >, while ≥ produces the greater-than or equal to sign.

-E-mail and Markdown
+Quoting

-In some early e-mail systems, the greater-than sign was used to denote quotations.
+In some e-mail systems, the greater-than sign is used to denote quotations.

 The sign is also used to denote quotations in Markdown.

+The diple was a mark resembling a greater-than that was sometimes used to mark quotations.